 ∗ Spanish Club: Advisor Luzmila Camacho-Platero at firstname.lastname@example.org.
 The Spanish Club allows students to widen their language skills and celebrate and explore Latin culture through a variety of social activities.

-∗ Undergraduate Student Government: Advisor Karen Leuthold at firstname.lastname@example.org.
+∗ Undergraduate Student Government: Advisor Karen Leuthold at firstname.lastname@example.org and Kathleen Clemons at email@example.com.
 The Undergraduate Student Government serves the administration by offering an undergraduate perspective in matters of campus policy, student activities, and other matters impacting undergraduate students at Ohio State Marion.

-∗ Veterans of Marion Campus: Advisors Leslie Beary at email@example.com and Sharon Gattshall at firstname.lastname@example.org.
+∗ Veterans of Marion Campus: Advisors Kathleen Clemons at firstname.lastname@example.org.
 This club offers support and fun activities for veterans who are students on the Marion Campus.